 Like a vampire caught out in daylight, weapon mentality cannot survive full exposure to the truth.

-This transition could be as unforeseen, swift and exhaustive as the U.S.S.R.’s perestroika.
+This transition could be as unforeseen, swift exhaustive and exhausting as the U.S.S.R.’s perestroika.
 Modern-day leaders – suddenly rendered powerless, clueless and dumb by the exhaustion of “inexhaustible” energy sources and/or orthodox power structures – could abandon their posts spontaneously and simultaneously.
 In the absence of an organizational framework like Learners, this transition could become horribly destructive—simply put, the mafia will take over the world, and the worst political horrors will roll out like clockwork.
 Remind you of current events?

 Independent ideologues and anonymous polemicists are hard at work at this task, each bringing different insights and talents to bear.
 But it is almost impossible for us to broadcast our findings—especially among weapon dissidents.
 Paradoxically, they are more closed to new ideas than weapon managers who will adopt novel improvements (reluctantly, but assuredly) into their robust and self-confident management schemes.
 The shaky ground progressives must negotiate does not permit them such open-mindedness, at least until they change their mind.
 May dissidents experience a change of mind and allow our best ideas to be heard, seriously meditated and rebroadcast!
 Unlike current events.

 As our civilization polarizes between luxuriant minorities and restless majorities, as reason and rights fade from public discourse, raw greed becomes the final arbiter of more and more new policy.
 But even shifty greed must find its rightful place.
 Well-regulated Cooperatives of Plenty shall welcome private enterprise – that wellspring of innovation and abundance – provided every citizen gains the same basic benefits.